pasiegel/MatchPlay.events-Scoreboard-Generator/README.md

 ## ⚙️ Configuration

 The script requires an API token from your MatchPlay.events account and the ID of the tournament you wish to track.
+This step is required for both the Python script and the executable version.

 -   **Automatic Setup:** The first time you run the script, it will detect that `config.ini` is missing and prompt you to create it.
 Simply enter your API token and Tournament ID when asked.
 -   **Manual Setup:** You can create a file named `config.ini` in the same directory as the script with the following content: